Story 47: Stinging Nettles

 On a moonless, starless night, one of the only signs of an nearing dawn is whether I can see a hand in front of my face.
 The other indicator that day is within reach is the beginning of a reel of sounds unrolling.
 Some clever trick of unseen light, a simple click, releases today’s spool of sound: the mechanism springs to life, and sends its signal to the player piano.

-Day 1 of Field guide is about signs and signals, and Field Guide Day 2 is about symbols.
+Day 1 of Field guide is about signs and signals.

 Story 49: Field Guide, Day 2

 A symbol’s meaning lives largely inside our heads, and yet, despite lifelong dedication to its study, it only contains a dimly understood capacity to explain experiences, worries, hopes and dreams.
 And here lies its danger: if we are too caught up in meaning making, when we insist and stake our lives on a symbol’s inherent truth, despite little proof, when we stare unblinkingly at a symbol, allow ourselves to be locked in by its dogma, tradition, lack of imagination, are reassured or frightened by its promises, we might not notice other, more salient ways to navigate the world.